Cancer causes cells to divide uncontrollably. This can result in tumors, damage to the immune system, and other impairment that can be fatal.

 A cell receives instructions to die so that the body can replace it with a newer cell that functions better.
 Cancerous cells lack the components that instruct them to stop dividing and to die.

 As a result, they build up in the body, using oxygen and nutrients that would usually nourish other cells.
 Cancerous cells can form tumors, impair the immune system and cause other changes that prevent the body from functioning regularly.

 There are many causes of cancer, and some are preventable.

-Other causes of cancer are not preventable.
+Other risk factors for cancer are not preventable.
 Currently, the most significant unpreventable risk factor is age.
-According to the American Cancer Society, doctors in the U.S. diagnose 87 percent of cancer cases in people ages 50 years or older.
+According to the American Cancer Society (ACS), doctors in the United States diagnose

 Is cancer genetic?

 Genetic factors can contribute to the development of cancer.

 A person’s genetic code tells their cells when to divide and expire.
 Changes in the genes can lead to faulty instructions, and cancer can result.